Six reasons Seahawks coach Pete Carroll is optimistic heading into the team’s summer break

 Pete Carroll was his usually optimistic self as the Seahawks finished their offseason program Thursday.
 Here are six reasons why.

-Three horns blew, signaling the end of practice, and then the Seahawks gathered at midfield of their indoor facility as a song that has become one of their themes — Rick Ross’ “These Haters Can’t Hold Me Back.’’
+Three horns blew, signaling the end of practice, and the Seahawks gathered at midfield of their indoor facility as a song that has become one of their themes — Rick Ross’ “These Haters Can’t Hold Me Back’’ — played.

-You wouldn’t expect Pete Carroll to do anything but brim with optimism after such a moment, and that he did, later telling the media that the Seahawks have had “a very successful offseason.’’
+You wouldn’t expect Pete Carroll to do anything but brim with optimism after such a moment, and that he did, telling the media that the Seahawks have had “a very successful offseason.”

-Carroll then spent much of the rest of the 14 minutes he talked to reporters providing what he saw as evidence for why he feels so good heading into the summer.
+Carroll spent much of the 14 minutes he talked to reporters providing what he saw as evidence for why he feels so good heading into the summer.

 Most Read Stories